Computation of the taut, the veering and the Teichm\"uller polynomials: The taut polynomial

 The \emph{lower taut polynomial} of $\mathcal{V}$, denoted by $\Theta_\mathcal{V}^L$, is the zeroth Fitting invariant of $\module^L_\alpha(\mathcal{V})$, that is

-We can analogously define the \emph{upper taut module} $\module^U_\alpha(\mathcal{V})$ with the presentation matrix $D^U$ which assigns to $1\cdot f\in H\cdot F$ the switch equation of~$\upert$ in $1\cdot f$.
-Then the \emph{upper taut polynomial} $\Theta_\mathcal{V}^U$ is the greatest common divisor of the maximal minors of $D^U$.
+We can analogously define the \emph{upper taut module} $\module^U_\alpha(\mathcal{V})$ with the presentation matrix~$D^U$ which assigns to $1\cdot f\in H\cdot F$ the switch equation of~$\upert$ in $1\cdot f$.
+Then the \emph{upper taut polynomial} $\Theta_\mathcal{V}^U$ is the greatest common divisor of the maximal minors of~$D^U$.

 \begin{remark*} The subscript $\alpha$ in $\module^L_\alpha$, $\module^U_\alpha$ reflects the fact that these modules depend only on the transverse taut structure $\alpha$ on $\mathcal{V}$, and not on the colouring~$\nu$.
 The reason why we consider only the taut polynomials of veering triangulations is that by \cite[Theorem 5.12]{LMT} a veering triangulation $\mathcal{V}$ of~$M$ determines a unique (not necessarily top-dimensional, potentially empty) face of the Thurston norm ball in $H_2(M, \partial M;\rr)$.
 Hence its taut polynomials can be seen as invariants of this face.
-(In fact, in Proposition \ref{prop:lower=upper} we prove that the lower and upper taut polynomials of a veering triangulation are equal, so we get only one invariant.)
+In fact, in Proposition~\ref{prop:lower=upper} we prove that the lower and upper taut polynomials of a veering triangulation are equal, so we get only one invariant.

 In contrast, transverse taut triangulations are very common and not canonical in any sense \cite[Theorem 1]{Lack_taut}.
-Moreover, many results about the taut polynomial that we prove here rely on the veering structure. \end{remark*} \begin{proposition} Let $\mathcal{V} = (\mathcal{T}, \alpha, \nu)$ be a veering triangulation.
+Moreover, many results about the taut polynomial that we prove here rely on the veering structure.
+For example, in Proposition \ref{prop:lower=upper} we use Lemma 2.1 and in Lemma \ref{lemma:linear_dependence} we use Lemma \ref{lem:large_edges}. \end{remark*} \begin{proposition} Let $\mathcal{V} = (\mathcal{T}, \alpha, \nu)$ be a veering triangulation.
 The lower taut module of $\mathcal{V}$ is isomorphic to the upper taut module of $\mathcal{V}$.
 Hence